We're a Baker Tilly network member

 It can feel cold, like you are discussing a person and a relationship as a financial transaction.

-But try flipping the tone of the conversation tone – you’re not raising the issue because you think the relationship is doomed, in fact it’s the opposite.
+But try flipping the tone of the conversation – you’re not raising the issue because you think the relationship is doomed, in fact it’s the opposite.

-It is risk management exercise for couples, like planning for what will happen to any children if the worst happens, or a continuity and recovery plan if a fire rips through the business.
+It is a risk management exercise for couples, like planning for what will happen to any children if the worst happens, or a continuity and recovery plan if a fire rips through the business.

 Businesses that involve assets or finances being divided among multiple generations of family members are even more complex to manage.